quantiota/AI-Agent-Lab/docs/tasks/ml-internship/1-getting-started.md

 ### Final Note

 We’re excited to see your contributions to the **AI Agent Lab** project!
-Your role in replacing TA-Lib with SQL-based technical analysis will be instrumental in making the lab more flexible and robust.
+Your role in utilizing SQL-based technical analysis will be instrumental in making the lab more flexible and robust.
 Should you have any questions or need further clarification, feel free to reach out to the team.